 We hope you found this review of the Lucky ABEC 7 bearings helpful.
 In testing, we found these bearings worked great.
 They were slow to wear in but easy to maintain and very quick.

 We would say that these bearings are probably not suited to beginners.
 They offer too much speed which can be a great thing, but if you are new to skating, this speed can really hurt!
+Check out some of our other reviews to find something a little more suitable.

 If you're just starting out we would suggest you try and find some other bearings more suited to your level of skating and leave Lucky ABEC 7’s to speed freaks who are used to going fast and getting hurt!